chain4travel/camino-messenger-contracts/README.md

 ## Contracts

-### `CMAccount`
+### CMAccount

 The `CMAccount` contract represents a Camino Messenger account.
 Currently, it includes functionalities for the management of bots.
-More features will be introduced in future.
+More features will be introduced in the future.

-This contract works closely with the CMAccountManager to handle accounts.
+This contract works closely with the `CMAccountManager` to handle accounts.

-### `CMAccountManager`
+### CMAccountManager

-The `CMAccountManager` contract acts as a manager for CMAccount contracts.
+The `CMAccountManager` contract acts as a manager for `CMAccount` contracts.
 It handles the creation, registration, verification, and management of accounts.
-It also keeps records for developer wallet, fees, and `CMAccount` implementation address.
-Accounts can only be upgraded to this implementation address that the manager holds.
+It also keeps records for the developer wallet, fees, and `CMAccount` implementation address.
+Accounts can only be upgraded to the implementation address that the manager holds.

-### `ChequeManager`
+### ChequeManager

 The `ChequeManager` contract handles the processing of cheques.
 It verifies the signatures, checks the validity of the cheques, and transfers the funds between